-Salad bars are an excellent way to engage the community in your food service department’s commitment to providing fresh and healthy whole foods to the students every day.
-Parents, the school administrative teams, teachers, and the broader community can all play a part in your salad bar success.
-Marketing supports the long-term success of your salad bar implementation through educating students, instilling confidence in your program with the school teams, and reaching out to parents and the broader community to support this exciting addition.
+Salad bars are an excellent way to engage the community and bring awareness to your food service department’s commitment to providing fresh and healthy whole foods to the students every day.
+Marketing supports the long-term success of your salad bar implementation by educating students, showcasing the program to principals and teachers, and reaching out to parents and community members to support this exciting addition.

-Informing the broader school community of a district’s addition of salad bars and the resulting benefits is an important part of salad bar success.
-We encourage the director to inform principals directly by meeting with them and explaining the roll out plan.
+An important part of salad bar success is informing the school administrators of the district’s new program and the benefits.
+We encourage directors to meet with principals to explain the implementation plan.
 This will assure school leadership that the food services department is prepared for the change and that it will be positive for the school.
-In our experience, there is little resistance from the principal and their teams when they are alerted to the change and understand how it will be integrated into the existing lunch program.
+In our experience, there is little resistance from the principal and their teams when they are notified and understand how it will be integrated into the existing lunch program.

-If “push-back” occurs, it often involves concern around the time it may take for students to go through the salad bar in addition to going through the hot line.
-This is why it is very important to meet with school leadership early, show them how the flow of students will be affected, and literally “sell them” on the positive impact of offering the students more choice, fresher foods, and the opportunity to lay a solid foundation for life-long health.
+If “push-back” occurs, it often involves concern around the time it may take for students to go through the salad bar in addition to the hot line.
+This is why it is very important to meet with school leadership early, show how the flow of students will be affected, and “sell” the positive impact of offering the students more choice, fresher foods, and the opportunity to build a solid foundation for life-long health.
 If food service takes the lead in salad bar implementation, then all the other stakeholders--principals, teachers, assistant teachers, parents, and students--are more likely to be supportive.

 Key Steps for Communication